 Read on to discover how to label individual items for daycare along with specific watch-outs and tips that I’ve found to be useful!

-Labeling baby stuff for daycare
+How to label baby items for daycare

 Labeling baby stuff before taking it to daycare does not have to be complicated, and it only has to be expensive if you want it to be.
 However, I will point out that while reusable products may have a higher up-front cost, they may save you more money in the long run than consumable options.